Industry Schools FE/HE Site: Industry Site: Schools Site: FE/HE Site: Mobile

 Battery Producer Compliance FAQs

-What happens to the batteries once they have been collected?
+What happens to the used batteries once they have been collected?

-The batteries are sorted into chemical type, bulked up and then sent on to central treatment facilities for recycling.
+The batteries are sorted into each chemical type, collated, and then sent on to a centralised treatment facility for recycling.
 Base metals are recovered for re-use in industry.

 What are the environmental benefits of battery recycling?

 Before the battery recycling regulations came into force most batteries were discarded into landfill.
-Batteries contain various hazardous metals such as Lead, Mercury, Cadmium, Zinc, Manganese and Lithium.
-It can be damaging to the environment to dispose of them through landfill and burning batteries also causes atmospheric pollution.
-In addition, the resources that can be gained from the batteries are the very same materials being mined (at great cost) in other parts of the world.
+Batteries contain hazardous metals such as Lead, Mercury, Cadmium, Zinc, Manganese and Lithium.
+These substances can be damaging to the environment when disposing of them through landfill.
+The burning of batteries also causes harmful atmospheric pollution.
+The advantage of recycling is that the resources recovered from the batteries are the very same materials being mined at greater cost in other parts of the world.
 By helping to recycle batteries you are not only helping the environment but also helping to keep down the cost of new batteries.

 Is Britain recycling enough batteries?